imjoy-team/ImJoy/web/public/docs/demos.md

 **Determine behavior of HTML elements**

 HTML elements can respond to user interaction.
 The corresponding action is defined in JavaScript in the ```setup()``` function.
 In the image above, this is shown for the html element button with the id `btn_plot`.
 When the user clicks on this button (`onclick`) the defined function calls are executed.
-In the example, the current value of two other html elments (the forms containing the number of data points and the math operator) are retrieved, and passed to the Python plugin together with a callback function permitting to plot data in the window plugin.
+In the example, the current value of two other html elements (the forms containing the number of data points and the math operator) are retrieved, and passed to the Python plugin together with a callback function permitting to plot data in the window plugin.

 **Communication between window and Python plugin**